cpazaras/zendesk-webhook-signature-verification-php/README.md

 # zendesk-webhook-signature-verification-php

+For Zendesk Support.

-PHP script to verify Zendesk webhook signatures.
+This is a PHP script to verify Zendesk webhook signatures from Zendesk Support.

 A couple of points:
 - Each webhook has its own secret - must be provided to the function manually.